Frequently Asked Questions

 While showing up to class regularly is the main key to progress, our classes are recreational in nature, and we understand that you may miss a class or two per session.

 You will be able to catch up on skills, as we practice every skill we learn many, many times.
-If there is anothe section for your class, you are welcome to drop in to the other section anytime during the session.
-We do NOT offer make-up classes for missed weeks, but you can always schedule a private lesson if you feel you need more practice.
+You are welcome to drop in to any class or practice at or below your level to make up an absence.
+We do NOT schedule specific make-up classes for absences, but you can always schedule a private lesson if you feel you need more practice.

 Is there still a space in this class?